solidiquis/grits/docs/help.md

 ## Templating language

-`grits` uses a simple templating language to transform text, where templates consist of anchors.
+`grits` uses a simple templating language to transform text.
+Templates consist of anchors.
 Anchors are placeholders enclosed within `{...}` that correspond to named capture groups from the regular expression applied to the input.
 Once a match is found, the value from the capture group is inserted into the anchor’s position in the template string.